 Services that are covered for you What you must pay when you get these services HMO (in-network) POS (out-of-network) Acupuncture for chronic low back pain (continued) a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically You pay a \$200 copay per one-way trices, and ground ambulance services, to propriate facility that can provide care if shed to a member whose medical uch that other means of transportation er the person's health or if authorized by a membulance services are not for an tuation, it should be documented that the adition is such that other means of a could endanger the person's health and
+Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+The Medicare ambulance benefit is a transportation benefit.
+Ambulance services will not be covered unless you are transported to a facility.
+If your condition is stabilized and you are not transport to a facility, ambulance services will not be covered. covered ground ambulance one-way trip for Medicare- vices. uired for Medicare-

 Services that are covered for you What you must pay when you get these services HMO (in-network) POS (out-of-network) Annual physical exam In addition to the Annual Wellness Visit or the "Welcome to Medicare" physical exam, you are covered for the following exam once per year: Comprehensive preventive medical evaluation that includes an age and gender appropriate physical exam, guidance, counseling and risk factor reduction intervention.
 This exam provides you time to discuss general health questions, issues, and medical history with your PCP.
 Note: Any lab or diagnostic procedures that are ordered are not covered under this benefit and you pay your plan cost-sharing amount for those services separately.
 There is no coinsurance, copayment, or deductible for the annual physical exam.
-20% coinsurance for members eligible for the annual physical exam.
+30% coinsurance for members eligible for the annual physical exam.
 Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
 There is no coinsurance, copayment, or deductible for the annual wellness visit.
-20% coinsurance for the annual wellness visit.
+30% coinsurance for the annual wellness visit.
 Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
-20% coinsurance for Medicare-covered bone mass measurement.
+30% coinsurance for Medicare-covered bone mass measurement.